-From its humble beginnings as an agricultural and mechanical school in 1906 to a leading university, the University of West Georgia has a history rich with knowledge and growth.
+From its humble beginnings as an agricultural and mechanical school in 1906 to a leading university, the University of West Georgia’s history is rich with knowledge and growth.

-The Fourth District Agricultural and Mechanical School in Carrollton opened its doors in response to a call for “more realistic educational programs for rural youth” ages 13-21.
-With the site of the former Bonner Plantation chosen as a location, 110 pupils enrolled in 1908.
+The Fourth District Agricultural and Mechanical School in Carrollton opened its doors in response to a call for “more realistic educational programs for rural youth” aged 13 to 21.
+The site of the former Bonner Plantation was chosen as a location and 110 pupils enrolled in 1908.

 The evolution continued when West Georgia became a four-year institution in 1957.
 At that time, 589 students were enrolled.
-By 1971, enrollment had increased to over 6,000 students.
+By 1971, enrollment had increased to more than 6,000 students.
 In fall 1996, the college became a university, the State University of West Georgia.
 It became simply the University of West Georgia in 2005 and conferred its first Ph.D. in 2012.